SuleimanFarah/sunpy/GSoC-2013-Ideas.md

 * Requirements: All the services from HEK and HELIO are through webservices (SOAP, REST), thus some understanding on that would be benefitial.

-* Mentors: David, + anyone with HEK experience?
+* Mentors: David Perez-Suarez, Jack Ireland (ADNET Systems, Inc. / NASA GSFC)

 ## Spectroscopy object (EIS, CDS, SUMER)